With a heavenly dark, perfumed aroma, this Domaine de Chevalier 2011 is a superb Graves from a lesser appreciated vintage.

 Imagine this will be much better in a few years, but still fun to try now.
 With a 3 hour decant, this is nice.
 But the tannins are a bit too present at this point.
 Sweet oak and dark red fruit on the nose.
 Some good minerality but I think the elegance will come with time.
 Nice with grilled chicken. — 2 years ago

 Pretty perfume.
 A garden of roses in full bloom.
 A hike in spring in full foliage.

 Described as everyday drinking wine to me by Ian at Some Good Wine, I’d say this is a notch higher than that descriptor.

-Roses pressed to their essence, black pepper and currants, blackberries, and cloves. — a year ago
+Roses pressed to their essence, black pepper and currants, blackberries, and cloves. — 2 years ago